open-telemetry/opentelemetry-go/exporters/otlp/otlptrace/README.md

 ## [`otlptrace`](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace)

-`otlptrace` package implements a span exporter that uses a `otlptrace.Client` interface.
+The `otlptrace` package provides an exporter implementing the OTel span exporter interface.
+This exporter is configured using a client satisfying the `otlptrace.Client` interface.

-`otlptrace.Client` manages connections to the collector, handles the transformation of data into wire format, and the transmission of that data to the collector.
+This client handles the transformation of data into wire format and the transmission of that data to the collector.

 ## [`otlptracegrpc`](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracegrpc)